 Defense Strategies in Ontario’s Drug Crimes Cases

-Arguing possession for personal use rather than distribution
+- Possession of drugs for personal recreation rather than distribution

-Proving lack of control over or knowledge of the drugs
+- Verifying the absence of control over or awareness of the illegal substances

-Revealing chain of custody violations involving the drugs
+- Proving chain of supervision violations concerning the drugs

-Revealing failure of the prosecutor to prove every element of the offense
+- Disclosing failure of the Crown Attorney to show every component of the offense

 Controlled Drug and Substances Act: Trafficking in Substance